Sunday, December 22, 2024

 The tales that we are about to reach full security are tired.
 Go out at least halfway (just don’t forget about the Zaporozhye Nuclear Power Plant).
 It's difficult, but possible.
 Moreover, Novokonstantinovka has a chance to extract uranium at prices comparable to world prices.

-At the beginning of 2022, NAEC also spoke about “preparing meetings between Vostok Mining and Processing Plant and Western companies - leaders in the uranium mining industry to attract modern experience and possible investment support.”
+At the beginning of 2022, NAEC also spoke about “preparing meetings of Vostok Mining and Processing Plant with Western companies - leaders in the uranium mining industry to attract modern experience and possible investment support.”
 It is clear that then it was February 24 and somehow there was no time for investment.
 But it’s worth returning to the topic.
 Ukrainian private traders have also already made test “approaches to the projectile”, unfortunately, without impressive results, but it can be repeated.

 The state also needs to decide.
 For many years they have been saying that Novokostantinovka needs money for the launch complex.
 At first it was about a billion hryvnia.
 Now the amount has increased to two.
 If we continue to hesitate, we will talk about three.
 But if we really need uranium, then production will have to be developed, there will be no miracle.